 Takes complaints against a variety of businesses.
 The Attorney General has authority under Corporations Code section 1508 to intervene on behalf of shareholders of a corporation who are denied certain specified legal rights in the form of a "Notice of Complaint" letter to the corporation.

 Oversees the Division of Corporations and Division of Financial Institutions, which are responsible for the regulation of state chartered banks, securities, franchises, off–exchange commodities, investment and financial services, independent escrows, consumer and commercial finance lending, and residential mortgage lending.
-Has exclusive authority to bring both civil and administrative actions under the laws subject to the jurisdiction of the Commissioner of the Department of Business Oversight.
-For questions or complaints, contact the Department of Business Oversight at (866) 275–2677 or (916) 327–7585.
+Has exclusive authority to bring both civil and administrative actions under the laws subject to the jurisdiction of the Commissioner of the California Department of Financial Protection and Innovation.
+For questions or complaints, contact the California Department of Financial Protection and Innovation at (866) 275–2677 or (916) 327–7585.

 Has jurisdiction over title and other insurance companies and provides information relating to requirements for insurance companies, agents, and brokers.
 For questions or complaints, contact the Department of Insurance at (800) 927–4357 or (213) 897–8921.